apache/beam/website/www/site/content/en/blog/scaling-streaming-workload.md

     src="/images/blog/scaling-streaming-workload/7-previous-data-input.png"
     alt="Read data size">

-Looking at the previous pipeline execution, the total data being processed from Streaming Engine for the pipeline is larger than the data being read from Pub/Sub.
+Looking at the previous pipeline execution, the total data being processed for the pipeline by Streaming Engine is larger than the data being read from Pub/Sub.
 For example, 7 TB of data is read from Pub/Sub, whereas the processing of data for the whole execution of the pipeline moves 25 TB of data to and from Streaming Engine.

 <img class="center-block"
     src="/images/blog/scaling-streaming-workload/7-previous-shuffle-total.png"
     alt="Streamed data size">

-In the cases where data consistency is not a hard requirement for the ingestion, we can relax the BigQueryIO write mode to use an at-least-once semantic.
-By doing this, the implementation will avoid shuffling and grouping data for the writes, but this decision may cause a small number of repeated rows being written into the destination table (this could happen in case of append errors, infrequent worker restarts, and other even less frequent errors).
+When data consistency is not a hard requirement for ingestion, you can use at-least-once semantics with `BigQueryIO` write mode.
+This implementation avoids shuffling and grouping data for the writes.
+However, this change might cause a small number of repeated rows to be written into the destination table.
+This can happen with append errors, infrequent worker restarts, and other even less frequent errors.

 Therefore, we add the configuration to use `STORAGE_API_AT_LEAST_ONCE` write mode.
 To instruct the `StorageWrite` client to reuse connections while writing data, we also add the configuration flag `–useStorageApiConnectionPool`.
 This configuration option only works with `STORAGE_API_AT_LEAST_ONCE` mode, and it reduces the occurrences of warnings similars to `Storage Api write delay more than 8 seconds`.